LeoZhangEle/learngit/readme.txt

 hello:     Git is a version control system! hi,  Git is free software!
+Git is a distributed version control system!